nwactor/bart-now-mobile/README.md

 ### Planned Features

 * Predictions on whether or not the user will be able to catch a selected train, based on their mode of transport to the station
-* Display more information about a train when it is selected; live countdown on detail page
+* Show number of cars, bike acceptable, plaform number, and live countdown on train detail page
 * Polished UI
 * Loading / Logo Screen
 * Loading Indicator for train list
-* Show number of cars, bike acceptable, and plaform number on train detail page

 ### Known Issues